 This course deals comprehensively with the taxation of individuals at death.
 The student will gain a thorough understanding of how income, as well as capital accumulations, are taxed when the taxpayer dies as well as strategies to minimize those taxes.Enrol Now

-Death is never timely yet it comes to at least 1% of the population each year.
+Death is never timely yet it comes to at least one percent of the population each year.
 Advisors need to be able to help their clients minimize the income tax consequences before the event occurs.
-The advisor also requires technical expertise in filing the final return(s) of a deceased in order to ensure proper tax planning is arranged at time of death and for the ongoing planning activities of the survivors.
+An advisor also requires technical expertise in filing the final return(s) of a deceased in order to ensure proper tax planning is arranged at the time of death and for the ongoing planning activities of the survivors.